6 Twitter Metrics to Follow to Boost Your Online Presence

 In Brand24, the volume of mentions correlates with another Twitter metric called social media reach.

-The volume of mentions and social media reach will tell you whether your message is spreading to the right people.
+The volume of mentions and social media reach will tell you whether your content is spreading to the right people.

 A high volume of mentions and high social media reach is an indicator that your Twitter message is resonating well with your target audience.